Christoph

 August, 2006:

-PhD in psychology [link] and cognitive science [link] (minors in neuroscience and statistics)
+PhD in psychology [link] and cognitive science [link] (minor in neuroscience).

 Indiana University, Bloomington, USA; adviser: Prof. Richard M. Shiffrin [link]